 NOTES FOR ALL DEP PERMIT APPLICATIONS: Applications must include plans signed and sealed by a professional engineer licensed in Connecticut.
 The application will not be reviewed until signed and sealed plans are provided.
-If these plans are not final construction, plans, a notation to the effect of "For Permit Application" should appear on the plans.
+If these plans are not final construction plans, a notation to the effect of "For Permit Application" should appear on the plans.
+It is not necessary for plans submitted for permitting purposes to show internal structural details unrelated to the project's environmental impact (such as rebar details).
 All plan sheets must be dated, and any future modifications to the plan sheets provided with the application must include a list of drawing revisions on the cover sheet, including sheet number, description, and date of the revision.
 The revised sheet must also include the latest revision date.
 Permit approvals refer to the plans, including the date, and any revisions.
 Therefore, the applicant is responsible for providing clear and accurate documentation of all proposed activity on the plan sheets.
 Any activity not shown on the approved plans is not in compliance with the issued permit.